IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 | P9 | DX project manager with AI tool integration experience | 75.0 |
 | **Average** | — | **81.1** |

-The average SUS score was **81.1 / 100**, which suggests strong perceived usability.
+The average SUS score was 81.1 / 100, which suggests strong perceived usability.
 Most users agreed that the system was easy to use, well integrated, and quick to learn.
 Users also generally disagreed that the system was unnecessarily complex or cumbersome.
-This indicates that the core flow—entering basic information, reviewing restaurant ideas, selecting a concept, and reading the generated manual—was understandable for both non-technical and domain-experienced users.
+This indicates that the core flow — entering basic information, reviewing restaurant ideas, selecting a concept, and reading the generated manual — was understandable for both non-technical and domain-experienced users.

 However, the scores also show that usability does not automatically mean full trust.
 The lowest score, 70.0, came from a finance-oriented participant who wanted more detailed financial modeling, including projected profit and loss, break-even analysis, and cash-flow templates.
 This suggests that the system is easy to use, but domain experts expect deeper evidence and more precise calculations before using it for real business decisions.

 ### Qualitative Results